chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 The `restore-backup </ctl_delivery_server.html#restore-backup>`__ command is used to fully or partially restore a Chef Automate cluster from backup archives and/or Elasticsearch snapshots.

-.. note:: Backups created with the older ``delivery-ctl backup-data`` command are not supported with this command.
-If you wish to restore an older backup please install the version of Chef Automate that took the backup and use ``delivery-ctl restore-data``
+.. note:: Backups created with the older ``automate-ctl backup-data`` command are not supported with this command.
+If you wish to restore an older backup please install the version of Chef Automate that took the backup and use ``automate-ctl restore-data``

 Local Backups
 -----------------------------------------------------